Geometry-Aware Generation of Adversarial Point Clouds: Experiments

 \subsection{Comparative Results of Adversarial Point Clouds}

 In this section, we compare our proposed $GeoA^3$ with existing methods \cite{CW3DAdv,Extending,AAAICloseRelatedWork} that generate adversarial point clouds under the setting of white-box, targeted attack.
-In Xiang's method \cite{CW3DAdv}, adversarial point perturbation follows the framework of C\&W attack \cite{CW}, by using a margin-based misclassification loss regularized by point-wise $l_2$-norms constraining the magnitudes of point perturbation.
-Liu's method \cite{Extending} adopts a variant of the basic iterative method in \cite{kurakin2016adversarial}, under a constraint of $l_2$-norm distance between the entire, benign point cloud and the adversarial one.
-Tsai's method \cite{AAAICloseRelatedWork} also follows the framework of C\&W attack, whose constraint combines a global Chamfer distance and a local term that encourages the compactness of local neighborhoods in the generated adversarial point cloud.
+In Xiang \emph{et al.} \cite{CW3DAdv}, adversarial point perturbation follows the framework of C\&W attack \cite{CW}, by using a margin-based misclassification loss regularized by point-wise $l_2$-norms constraining the magnitudes of point perturbation.
+Liu \emph{et al.} \cite{Extending} adopts a variant of the basic iterative method in \cite{kurakin2016adversarial}, under a constraint of $l_2$-norm distance between the entire, benign point cloud and the adversarial one.
+Tsai \emph{et al.} \cite{AAAICloseRelatedWork} also follows the framework of C\&W attack, whose constraint combines a global Chamfer distance and a local term that encourages the compactness of local neighborhoods in the generated adversarial point cloud.
 Results of these methods are obtained either by using their released codes, when available, or by reproducing their methods; in both cases, we tune their respective hyper-parameters as the optimal ones.
-In addition to existing methods, we also compare with a degenerate version of our method, dubbed Degenerate $GeoA^3$, which replaces our proposed geometry-aware (\ref{eq:Geo}) with constraints used in existing methods, \textit{i.e.}, point-wise $l_2$-norm, while keeping the use of our more aggressive misclassification loss (\ref{eq:GeoAdvMisClassTerm}).
-Comparing with Degenerate $GeoA^3$ thus further highlights the importance of our proposed (\ref{eq:Geo}) for generation of adversarial point clouds.
 All the comparative experiments are conducted using PointNet \cite{PointNet} as the model of classifier.